About the Emerging Economies Group

 All meetings are held in public.
 Meeting notes are made available on the IASB's meeting diary webpage.

-To be kept up to date of forthcoming meetings and other related news, subscribe to the EEG email alert:
+To be kept up to date of forthcoming meetings and other related news, sign up to the EEG email alert:

-[if you are already a registered user of email alerts, click above and login to amend your settings; if you are a new subscriber, click above and register as a new user]
+[if you are already a eIFRS Basic user of email alerts, click above and login to amend your settings; if you are a new user, click above and register for eIFRS Basic or subscribe to eIFRS Professional]